Exponential volumes of moduli spaces of hyperbolic surfaces: Birman--Series theorem for ideal hyperbolic surfaces

 Consider one fundamental domain $F$ of the universal cover of the ideal hyperbolic surface in the Poincar\'e disk model.
 Let $\tilde{\mathcal{T}}$ be the universal cover of the ideal triangulation $\mathcal{T}$.
 Then $\tilde{\mathcal{T}}$ cuts $F$ into finitely many ideal triangles $F\backslash \tilde{\mathcal{T}}=\cup_{i=1}^l \Delta_i$.

-To proof the theorem is equivalent to prove the Euclidean area of $I$ is zero.
-For any integer $N>0$, any $\sigma \in I$ is \begin{enumerate} \item unquely expressed as the $(N+1)$-th segment of $\gamma \in \mathcal{G}(2N+1)$; \item only one side of $\sigma$ could extend to $N$ segments, the other side ends at some cusp/puncture; \item both sides end at some cusp/puncture before $N$ segments. \end{enumerate}
+To prove the theorem is equivalent to prove the Euclidean area of $I$ is zero.
+For any integer $N>0$, any $\sigma \in I$ is \begin{enumerate} \item uniquely expressed as the $(N+1)$-th segment of $\gamma \in \mathcal{G}(2N+1)$; \item only one side of $\sigma$ could extend to $N$ segments, while the other side ends at some cusp/puncture; \item both sides end at some cusp/puncture before $N$ segments. \end{enumerate}

 For Case (1), consider the lift $\tilde{\gamma}$ of $\gamma$ where $\sigma \subset \tilde{\gamma}$ as in Figure \ref{figure:bsp}.
 The segment $\sigma$ is contained in the closure $\bar{F}$ of the fundamental domain $F$.
 Let $x^-$ and $x^+$ be two end points of $\gamma$ which are contained in two fundamental domains $\bar{F}^-$ and $\bar{F}^+$ respectively.
 Choose any point $o\in \sigma$, by Corollary \ref{cor:comtop}, we have $d(x^-,o)\geq C\cdot N$ and $d(x^+,o)\geq C\cdot N$.
 The {\em Euclidean diameter} $\rm{diam}_E{\bar{F}}$ of $\bar{F}$ is finite in the Poincar\'e disk model.
 Since the ideal hyperbolic surface has negative constant curvature $-1$, we get the Euclidean diameters $\rm{diam}_E{\bar{F}^-}\leq C_0 e^{-C_1 N}$ and $\rm{diam}_E{\bar{F}^+}\leq C_0 e^{-C_1 N}$ for some constant $C_0, C_1>0$.
 Then for any representive $\gamma$ of $[\gamma]$, we cover any $\sigma(\subset\gamma)$ by the convex hull $\square_{[\gamma]}$ of $\bar{F}^-$ and $\bar{F}^+$.
 The Euclidean area of $\square_{[\gamma]}$ is less than $C_2 e^{-C_1 N}$ for some constant $C_2>0$.
 Since